 Fifth Avenue Presbyterian Church has been committed to homeless outreach since the 1980s—about the same time that homelessness in the city suddenly began to spiral upward.
 As the crisis of homelessness persists in New York City, our ministry continues.

+In 1998, the late Margaret Shafer, our associate for outreach, created our befriending ministry, with the aim of creating a personal connection with our neighbors living on the streets.
 City officials and neighborhood groups quickly pushed back, and in December 2001, when the police began forcibly removing people from our sidewalks and steps, the church filed suit.
-We won our case, and Fifth Avenue’s “steps ministry” continued for another 10 years.
-Today, in addition to operating our men’s shelter, our staff maintains an effective street outreach program to our neighbors experiencing homelessness.
+We won our case, and Fifth Avenue’s befriending ministry continued to evolve and grow.

 Now in its third decade, our befriending ministry sponsors a number of annual events that have become beloved traditions at Fifth Avenue Presbyterian Church.

 The Margaret Shafer Community Picnic takes place every summer in Central Park.
 The Joe Vedella Christmas Dinner honors the memory of our former shelter manager and prominent advocate for the city’s homeless.
 We also host Christmas and Easter parties for shelter families.
 These events help to strengthen the bond between our congregation and our neighbors on the streets.

 These events provide numerous volunteer opportunities for members and friends of the church.
 Contact us if you are interested in serving as a volunteer with Outreach Ministries.
 Or look for upcoming opportunities on the church’s events calendar.